flisanp/ms3-baby-food-recipes/TESTING.md

 - ### *As a user I want to upload my own recipes*

-Once the user is registered and have an account they can add their own recipes from their account page
+Once the user is registered and have an account they can add their own recipes from their account page by clicking the button "Add Recipe"

 ![user_story_5](static/images/README/user-stories/user-story-5.png)

-When they click the "Add Recipe" button they will be redirected to the Add Recipe page
+When they click the button they will be redirected to the Add Recipe page

 ![user_story_5](static/images/README/user-stories/add-recipe.png)